guyzmo/LeLoopOneLineLedDisplay/README.md

 CONTRIBS
 ========

-Thanks to my friend Clem who gave me the font I'm using to display on it.
+Thanks to my friend Clem who gave me the font I'm using to display on it, and to my friends gric and lekernel who helped me out starting on that one.